 Share Ownership Guidelines.
-In 2015, the Compensation Committee adopted revised executive officer stock ownership guidelines at the recommendation of Pearl Meyer & Partners to replace the previous requirement that executive officers own 5,000 shares of Company common stock.
-The new guidelines require the Chief Executive Officer to hold a minimum number of shares of Company common stock with a value equal to three times his annual base salary and other executive officers, including each of the Named Executive Officers, to hold a minimum number of shares of Company common stock with a value equal to two times his or her respective annual base salary.
+The guidelines, adopted in 2015, require the Chief Executive Officer to hold a minimum number of shares of Company common stock with a value equal to three times his annual base salary and other executive officers, including each of the named executive officers, to hold a minimum number of shares of Company common stock with a value equal to two times his or her respective annual base salary.
 Unvested options or restricted stock units issued under the Company's LTI Plan are not included when considering ownership totals for this requirement.
 In the event that an executive officer does not hold the required number of shares, a minimum of one-half of shares issued under the LTI Plan must be retained until the guidelines are met.
 As of the most recent measurement date, all of our named executive officers were in compliance with the share ownership guidelines.